gowon/amml/README.md

     archiving, and distributing assessment items.
 2. Create a set of tools to make it easier.
 3. Create a public repository to facilitate goal \#1
-4. Registration as an official Media Type with the IANA:
+4. Register (*.amml; application/amml+xml) as an official Media Type with the IANA:
     [http://www.iana.org/form/media-types](http://www.iana.org/form/media-types)

 # Copyright and License

-Copyright &copy; 2014 Gowon Patterson, Gowon Designs Ltd. Co.
+Copyright &copy; 2015 Gowon Patterson, Gowon Designs Ltd. Co.

 AMML is licensed under the terms of the [GNU General Public License Version 3][gpl-license].